 The severity rating in an HP Helion Eucalyptus Security Advisory (ESA) is intended as a guide to help you recognize the most important updates, and the description of the issue in the advisory should be used to determine the impact on your system.

-Critical — Exploitation may allow to gain administrative privileges either in the cloud or on the machines hosting Eucalyptus.
+Critical: exploitation may allow to gain administrative privileges either in the cloud or on the machines hosting HP Helion Eucalyptus.
 Preconditions for the exploitation can be easily met and exploitation is relatively straightforward.